Interview: Kim Zetter

 CK: This is at the heart what I think a lot of people in the issue are trying to address.
 It seems that the nexus between hacking as a technical and practical activity and the political status of the leaks, the attacks, etc., is somehow inverting, so there’s a really interesting moment where hacking moved from being something fun…[with] occasionally political consequences to something political…[with] fun as a side effect.

-CK: Absolutely.
-Even in a case like the DNC hack, do we know that this wasn’t a case of someone who had hacked the emails and then found someone, found the right person to give them to, or who was contracted to do the hacking?
+CK: So, let me ask a related question: in a case like the DNC hack, do we know that this wasn’t a case of someone who had hacked the emails and then found someone, found the right person to give them to, or who was contracted to do the hacking?

 KZ: Yes.
 I think that’s a question that we may not get an answer to, but I think that…you’re referring to something that we call “hybrid attacks.”
 There are two scenarios here.
 One is that some opportunistic hacker is just trying to get into any random system, finds a system that’s valuable, and then decides to go find a buyer, someone who’s interested in [what was obtained].
 And then the stuff gets leaked in that manner.
 If that were the case in DNC, though, there probably would have been some kind of exchange for money, because a hacker—a mercenary hacker like that—is not going to do that for free.